walterxie/MEP-tutorial/README.md

 The data is in a file called [RSV2.nex](https://github.com/CompEvol/beast2/blob/master/examples/nexus/RSV2.nex?raw=true).
-This file contains an alignment of 129 sequences from the G gene of RSVA virus, 629 nucleotides in length.
+This file contains an alignment of 129 sequences from the G gene of RSVA virus.
+These sequences are 629 nucleotides long.
-Click the link, the data will be opened in your web browser, and then right click mouse and save it as `RSV2.nex` in your working directory.
+Click the link above and the raw data will be displayed on your web browser.
+You can then right-click, "Save Page As", and save the data as `RSV2.nex` in your working directory.

-Alternatively, you can find it in the `examples/nexus` directory in the directory where BEAST was installed.
+Alternatively, you can find this data in the `examples/nexus` directory in the directory where BEAST was installed.
 If you prefer to use BEAUti, you can select the menu `File` => `Set working dir` => `BEAST`.
-This will make your file chooser to locate the `examples` directory when you click `Import Alignment`.
+This will make it easier to find example and tutorial files distributed with `BEAST`, precluding directory navigation.

 ### Import and split the alignment